labbsr0x/whisper/README.md

 HMAC(SHA512(password+salt), secret-key)
 ```

-Salts are generated randomically each time a password is stored.
+Salts are generated randomly each time a password is stored.

 The secret-key is unique and should not be changed after the app goes up, otherwise Whisper will be unable to verify the validity of old passwords.